 In January 2020, the FASB issued Accounting Standards Update No. 2020-01, Investments - Equity Services (Topic 321), Investments - Equity Method and Joint Ventures (Topic 323), and Derivatives and Hedging (Topic 815): Clarifying the Interactions between Topic 321, Topic 323, and Topic 815.
 The standard addresses accounting for the transition into and out of the equity method and measurement of certain purchased options and forward contracts to acquire investments.
-The standard is effective for annual and interim periods beginning after December 15, 2020, with early adoption permitted.
-Adoption of the standard requires changes to be made prospectively.
-The Company is in the process of evaluating the impact the adoption of this standard will have, however, the Company does not expect the adoption of this standard to have a material impact on their financial condition and results of operations.
+We adopted the requirements of ASU 2020-01 prospectively as of January 1, 2021.
+The adoption of ASU 2020-01 did not have a significant impact on our consolidated financial statements.